 Rather than acquiring more and more stuff, Gikandi urges his readers to focus on the meaning and substance of life that brings about abundance, joy, and an overwhelming appreciation for the world around them.
 Life isn’t just about living in the moment, it’s also about embracing those moments and utilizing them to achieve goals.

-11. You Only Live Once – Jason Vitug
+12. You Only Live Once – Jason Vitug

-One of the most common pieces of financial advice out there is that you need to make a budget and stick to it.
+One of the most common pieces of financial advice is to make a budget and stick to it.
 But has anyone ever explained why, exactly, we need to budget?
-Jason Vitug explains that concept, and he goes well beyond simple savings and wealth preservation.
-Drawing upon spiritual concepts and solid planning, Vitug argues that budgeting is only really successful if it has a purpose.
+Jason Vitug explains that concept and goes beyond simple savings and wealth preservation.
+Drawing upon spiritual ideas and solid planning, Vitug argues that budgeting is only successful if it has a purpose.
 That means that the “why” behind everything needs to be precise.
 Understood.

-12. Psycho-Cybernetics – Maxwell Maltz
+13. Psycho-Cybernetics – Maxwell Maltz